 Although not EXACT - the vision and plan still came together for the gallery wall...

 Inspiration for the vision...

-Found the bench on clearance in Target.
-It was a weathered gray-wash finish.
-I painted it espresso, to coordinate with the other pieces I found & refinished for her space.
+Found the wood X-bench on clearance at Target.com It was a weathered gray-wash finish.
+I painted it espresso, to coordinate with the other pieces I thrifted & refinished for her space.
 The candle holders, books, ting-ting and glass vessel she already had.
 I found the basket at Ross while looking for frames, and filled it with some weathered bark chips I picked up on clearance at Pottery Barn.
 So although not an EXACT copy of the PB wall decor, it still has the look and feel of it - for a HECK of a lot less.
-And most all, mom has enjoyed this gift for the past two years.
+And most all, mom has a gift that keeps on giving her a smile everyday!